folio-labs/export-marc/README.md

 This code is a work in progress.
 It does produce a .mrc file that successfully imports into VuFind.

-### What it does
+### What it does (using database queries)
 * Gets a list of all instance IDs that are not blocked from discovery.
-* Using the intance ID it looks up the ID for the raw MARC IN the source record storage module
+* Using the intance ID it looks up the ID for the raw MARC record
 * Reads in the MARC record from the database
 * Attempts to lookup holdings and items for the instance and adds 998 and 097 fields